By the time the meat was ready, it was evening and the sun was beginning to set.

 “Stand back boy.
 It may be small, but it’s very dangerous.”
 A guard cautioned.

 Ignoring the guard, Kaidus stepped even closer.
 “You followed me?”
-He questioned, and the young serpent immediately turned to look in his direction.
+He questioned, and the young serpent immediately struggled in the net to look in his direction.

 “Kuuuuurr…” Like before, it lowered its head and went completely silent.

-Disregarding those around him, Kaidus bent down to unravel the net.
+Disregarding those around him, Kaidus quickly bent down to unravel the net.

 “What are you doing?!”
 Someone shouted.